Meng-Che "Turbo" Ho

 I study Group Theory and Mathematical Logic.
 Specifically, within group theory, I am interested in Geometric Group Theory, Combinatorial Group Theory, Random Groups, Nilpotent Groups, Word Maps (for example, see Lubotzky's work), Growth of Groups, Free Groups; within logic, I am interested in Computability Theory, Computable Structure Theory, Scott Sentences and Index Sets (for example, see the joint work of Calvert, Harizanov, Knight, and Miller), Model Theory.
 I am also naturally interested in any combinations of the above.

-2. Finitely Generated Groups Are Universal, with Matthew Harrison-Trainor, in preparation
+2. Finitely Generated Groups Are Universal, with Matthew Harrison-Trainor, submitted.

 Here is a list of courses I have taught in University of Wisconsin-Madison: